Stepped brick wall crack requiring structural HelicalBar repair

 Keep Existing.
 No Walls Knocked Down—Ever.

 Your home's walls are designed to work as a single unit — distributing the weight of everything above them evenly down to the footing.
-When a structural crack opens, that unit breaks.
+When a structural wall crack opens, that unit breaks.
 The sections either side of the crack start working independently.
 Loads shift.
 Stress concentrates.
 The wall can't do what it was built to do.

 Reinforcing it reconnects those sections — and that's exactly what HelicalBar™ R304 does.
 High-tensile stainless steel masonry reinforcement bars, around 100 times tougher than the bricks themselves, are bonded into the mortar joints.
 The bars extend across the full wall, redistributing load evenly and returning your home back to what it was originally designed to do.
 What was the weakest point in your home becomes the strongest.